Tenryumi/CynaStation/README.md

 Harry Potter, Eragon, Beyonders, The Elder Scrolls, World of Warcraft, Dark Souls, the Legend of Zelda.

 # THANK YOU SO MUCH TO:
-The Goons at Goonstation for providing a foundation on which I will be building this project. https://github.com/goonstation/goonstation-2016
+- The Goons at Goonstation for providing a foundation on which I will be building this project. https://github.com/goonstation/goonstation-2016
+- The beloved monsters working on /tg/station and /vg/station for providing access to their respective codebases